wdtio/wdt-recipes/recipes/noisy_neighbor.md

 ---
 In shared virtual environments like a cloud, noisy neighbors can negatively impact the performance of your applications.
 A neighbor is a virtual machine sharing the same resources as you, owned by someone else (another tenant).
 "Noise" can be in the form of stolen cpu cycles and saturated disk I/O.

-Disk I/O can be saturated by an individual tenant forcing other tenants to wait for their turn and stealing of cpu cycles.
+Disk I/O can become saturated or cpu cycles stolen by an individual tenant forcing other tenants to wait for their turn in the processing queue.
 If your application depends on reading or writing to disk, this I/O wait can essentially stall it.

 One possible reason for cpu being stolen is if the IaaS provider oversold the physical server and the VMs on that server are competing for the cpu.
 If your application needs to be fast and is cpu bound, stolen cpu cycles will impact your performance.